haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 7. **After installing MMQGIS, there should be a drop-down menu at the top of the QGIS window with the name MMQGIS:**
 	1. *Create* > *Create Grid Layer*
 		1. Define whether you want your grid to consist of rectangles, diamonds or hexagons (Geometry Type)
 		2. Define the size of a grid element (X Spacing, Y Spacing, Units).
-Remember that we want to have a 250-meter grid. *TIP:*
+Remember that we want to have a 250-meter grid. *TIP: Check the units of your layers in the layer properties*
 		3. Use Helsinki municipality borders as Extent.
 		4. Save the resulting grid layer on your computer with an informative name (e.g. Helsinki_grid_250m)